 - Report how personal data is used and accessed

-- Advice how to keep required documentation, manage data requests and breach notifications
+- Advise how to keep required documentation and manage data requests and breach notifications

-- Provide access to data locations (non-supported locations is OneDrive Personal, Databases (SQL Server, SQL online, Access, other), Local storage (Workstation, Laptop, Tablet, Mobile Phone), Removable devices (USB drives, Mobile hard disks), Backup media 3rd party applications
+- Provide access to data locations (non-supported locations in OneDrive Personal), Databases (SQL Server, SQL online, Access, other), Local storage (workstation, laptop, tablet, mobile phone), Removable devices (USB drives, mobile hard disks), Backup media/3rd-party applications (Non-Microsoft cloud solutions)

 - Resource and activity planning